Our History

 • 1997In August, the Association received approval from the City of Glendale for a $498,000 HUD loan to purchase and renovate a third group home on Alma Street.

 • 2001The first Aktion Club west of the Rockies was chartered in Glendale.
 An AKTION Club is a community-service group composed of adults with developmental disabilities.
-The Glendale Kiwanis Club, composed of leading business and professionals from the Glendale community, serves as the club’s sponsor.
+The Glendale Kiwanis Club, composed of leading business and professionals from the Glendale community, served as the club’s sponsor.

 • 2002Pastimes program started for older adults to spend half day in the workshop and half day in community integration.